TUDelft-PRIME-Books/Linear-Algebra/Chapter4/BasisAndDimension.md

 ::::::

-Because of {prf:ref}`Thm:Subspaces:EqualDim` this is a good definition.
+Because of {prf:ref}`Thm:BasisDim:EqualDim` this is a good definition.

 ::::::{prf:example}